The Competitions that are being held at the IEEE CoG 2020 are the following:

 This year we will run our fifth Angry Birds Level Generation Competition.
 The goal of this competition is to build computer programs that can automatically create fun and challenging Angry Birds levels.
 The difficulty of this competition compared to similar competitions is that the generated levels must be stable under gravity, robust in the sense that a single action should not destroy large parts of the generated structure, and most importantly, the levels should be fun to play, visually interesting and challenging to solve.
 Participants will be able to ensure solvability and difficulty of their levels by using open source Angry Birds AI agents that were developed for the Angry Birds AI competition.
 This competition will evaluate each level generator based on the overall fun or enjoyment factor of the levels it creates.
 Aside from the main prize for “most enjoyable levels”, two additional prizes for “most aesthetic levels” and “most challenging levels” will also be awarded.
 This evaluation will be done by an impartial panel of judges.
 Restrictions will be placed on what objects can be used in the generated levels (in order to prevent pre-generation of levels).
 We will generate 100 levels for each submitted generator and randomly select a fraction of those for the competition.
 There will be a penalty if levels are too similar.
 Each entrant will be evaluated for all prizes.
 More details on the competition rules and can be found on the competition website aibirds.org.
 The competition will be based on the physics game implementation “Science Birds” by Lucas Ferreira using Unity3D.

 The aim of the competition is to promote the production of short videos highlighting any research which is relevant to IEEE CoG.
 The videos may be related to CoG papers but this is not necessary.
-A similar competition was run for IEEE CIG 2018 and attracted 8 entries, and led to an interesting presentation session that was very well received.
-Links to the top 3 entries are below in the appendix.
+A similar competition was run for IEEE CIG 2018 and IEEE CoG 2019.
+The winner entries of each challenge are included below.

 To enter the competition at least one author of the video must be registered for the conference.